Gustav Ludwigson

-Gustav Erik Ludwigson (born 20 October 1993) is a Swedish footballer who plays as a forward or as a second striker for K League 1 club Ulsan Hyundai.
+Gustav Erik Ludwigson (born 20 October 1993) is a Swedish footballer who plays as a forward or as a second striker for K League 1 club Daejeon Hana Citizen.

 Club career

 Early career

 Ludwigson started to play football with local club Mölnycke IF.
 In 2015, he transferred to Sävedalens IF.

 In total, Ludwigson would go on to score 23 goals in 60 league games for Sävedalen across three seasons.
 He helped the club to win a promotion to Division 2, Sweden's fourth tier, before leaving in 2017.

 Örgryte IS

 On 21 December 2017, Ludwigson signed a one-year contract with Örgryte IS in Superettan, the domestic second tier.
 He had previously gone on trial with the club twice in his career.

 In his first season at the club, Ludwigson scored 11 goals and featured in all 30 league games.
 In August 2018, he extended his contract until 2020. Örgryte finished 4th in the 2018 Superettan table, and at the end of season Ludwigson was voted as Player of the Year by the fans of the club.

 Ludwigson retained his fine form in 2019, and won the prize of Superettan Player of the Month in July.